DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!abstract]+ **The Flesh Golem’s Loyalty**
 > If the players gave Vasilka’s flower garland to the **flesh golem** in [[Arc K - The Fallen Abbey]], it joins them in battle against the Abbot when the Abbot enters his second phase.

-> [!abstract]+ **The Belviews’ Loyalty**
-> If the players exposed the Abbot’s lies to the Belviews in <span class="citation">S15.
-Madhouse (p.
-151)</span> and convinced the Belviews that they were telling the truth, Clovin, Otto, and Zygfrek each unlock one cell door per round at initiative count 0 and direct their brethren to assist the players in their fight against the Abbot.
->
-> Once freed, each individual Belview **mongrelfolk** attempts to cling to the Abbot’s limbs or back by forcing the Abbot to make a DC 11 Strength or Dexterity saving throw (Abbot’s choice).
-On a failure, that Belview successfully clings to the Abbot.
-The Abbot can repeat the saving throw with advantage at the end of each of his turns.
->
-> While one or more Belviews are clinging to him in his first phase, the Abbot suffers the following effects:
-> * His speed is decreased by 5 feet for each Belview clinging onto him.
-> * If three or more Belviews are clinging onto him, he makes Dexterity saving throws with disadvantage.
-> * If five or more Belviews are clinging onto him, he makes attack rolls with disadvantage.
->
-> The Abbot doesn’t attack the Belviews, and does his best to avoid targeting them with his ***divine wind*** bonus action.
-When the Abbot enters his second phase, all Belviews clinging to him are thrown back ten feet.
-All Belviews in the Abbey are then rendered unconscious by his ***frightful presence.***

 <div class="statblock">
 <h2>Ithuriel, the Dawnbringer</h2>
 <em>Medium Celestial, Lawful Evil</em>